dbosak01/procs/README.md

 The purpose of the **procs** package is to recreate some SAS® statistical procedures in R.  The first version of the package will attempt to recreate PROC FREQ and PROC MEANS.
-Subsequent versions of the package will add additional statistics and options to these two procedures.
+Subsequent versions of the package will add additional options to these two procedures.

 This first version of the package will also include a recreation of PROC TRANSPOSE.